ichen-lab-ucsb/EasyDIVER/README.md

 `counts` will contain all counts files for every sample
 `histos` will contain the nt length distributions

-If translation to amino acids is derided (indicated by the use of the flag `-a`) the counts files are translated using the standard genetic code, and count files and length distributions are created for the amino acid sequences as well.
+If translation to amino acids is derided (indicated by the use of the flag `-a`) the counts files are translated using the standard genetic code, and the resulting sequences are dereplicated.
+Count files and length distributions are created for the amino acid sequences as well.

 By default, the script will suppress outputs from individual lanes.
 If you wish to retain the individual lane outputs, use the `-r` flag.
 If the flag `-r` is used, files corresponding to the individual lanes (joined fasta files joined fastq files, text counts files and text histograms) are retained and redirected to the subdirectory called `individual.lanes`.